thechrisandrew/binus-se/README.md

 Do not use node version that is below/above v17.6.0 as it will probably modify the package files.
 It is prefered to use the same Node version or atleast make sure that the package files are not modified when commiting changes to the project.

 ## Setup
-To run this project, install it locally using npm:
+To run this project, clone the project then install it locally using npm:

 ```
-cd ../lorem
+cd binus-se
 ```
 ```
 npm install